 Four baffles are normally incorporated into agitated vessels of all sizes to prevent a vortex and to improve aeration efficiency.
 In vessels over 3-dm3 diameter sixor eight baffles may be used (Scragg, 1991).
 Baffles are metal strips roughly one-tenth of the vessel diameter and attached radially to the wall.
 The agitation effect is onlyslightly increased with wider baffles, but drops sharply with narrower baffles (Winkler, 1990).
-Walker andHoldsworth (1958) recommended that baffles should be installed so that a gap existed between them and thevessel wall, so that there was a scouring action aroundand behind the baffles to baffles to improve the coolingcapacity of a fermenter without unduly affecting the geometry.
+Walker andHoldsworth (1958) recommended that baffles should be installed so that a gap existed between them and thevessel wall, so that there was a scouring action aroundand behind the baffles thus minimizing microbial growthon the baffles and the fermenter walls.
+Extra cooling coils may be attached to baffles to improve the coolingcapacity of a fermenter without unduly affecting the geometry.